Skip to content

 numeric

-As not all database numeric types can fit into JS number type, some types will be returned as a string.
+Because not every database numeric type can fit into JS number type, some types will be returned as strings.

 ts